w3c/wot/TF-AP/thing-api/thing-api-webidl.md

+***This document is not anymore maintained.
+Discussion has moved to the [current practices](http://w3c.github.io/wot/current-practices/wot-practices.html#scripting-api) document.***

+---

 # W3C Thing API

 The Thing API is an experimental API for Discovery, Provisioning and Control of Things in a [Web of Things](http://www.w3.org/WoT/).
 It considers ideas and concepts been discussed in the different WoT TFs (Discovery, Thing Description, ...).